|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You may be familiar with Chateaubriand, a dish made of the tenderloin cut of beef that originated in France.
-It is said to be named after Francois René Vicomte de Chateaubriand, a diplomat serving as an ambassador to Napoleon Bonaparte, and created by his chef, Montmireil.
-The details of the exact recipe, however—like whether it was a tenderloin or a sirloin, or was it served with a Bernaise or other sauce—as well as the cooking technique (charred on the outside or not?) differ depending on from where you get the information.
-What is consistent throughout, though, is that a Chateaubriand was always served with chateau potatoes.
+You may be familiar with chateaubriand, a dish made of the tenderloin cut of beef that originated in France.
+It is said to be named after François-René de Chateaubriand, a diplomat serving as an ambassador to Napoleon Bonaparte, and created by his chef, Montmireil.
+The details of the exact recipe, however—whether it was a tenderloin or a sirloin; was it served with a béarnaise or similar sauce—as well as the cooking technique (charred on the outside?) differ depending on where you get the information.
+What is consistent throughout, though, is that a chateaubriand was always served with chateau potatoes.

-Crispy around the edges and buttery rich, chateau potatoes are fantastic not only with Chateaubriand but with any roasted meat or poultry dish.
-Traditionally cut into olive-shaped pieces, chateau potatoes taste just as delicious sliced and sautéed in butter and seasoned with parsley.
+Crispy around the edges and buttery rich, chateau potatoes are fantastic not only with chateaubriand but with any roasted beef or poultry dish.
+Traditionally cut into olive-shaped pieces, chateau potatoes taste just as delicious sliced, sautéed in butter, and seasoned with parsley.

 Preheat the oven to 400 F.